CurtTilmes/apscomplete/README.md

 The run will then be updated in *Origin*.

 All files in the current directory will be listed as output files for the `run`.
-If the are listed properly in the `output` file, it will also create `granule`s for them.
+If they are listed properly in the `output` file, it will also create `granule`s for them.

 If there are any problems archiving the files in the current